GinnyMaive/mae.lol/src/about.md

 description: "Hi!
 I'm Ginny Mae!

-I'm a software engineer, primarily interested in engineering tools and the engineering productivity/happiness space.
+I'm a software engineer, primarily interested in engineering tools and the things that keep engineers productive and happy.

+I currently work at <a href=\"http://www.google.com/\" target=\"_blank\">a startup</a> after spending a couple years working for Microsoft.

+I like talking to people!
+Feel free to reach out - I'm on all the cool message platforms <3

+<small>This is the jankiest-designed page on the site.</small>
 "
 ---
 #### ginny mae fast facts!